lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/locale-file.md

 - localization
 ---

-In the previous step, we created command that utilized some translations:  `t('traits.traits_title')` and `t('traits.trait_set')`.
-Now we need to create a locale file to define real strings for those translations.
+All of our commands have been using translation keys, such as `t('cortex.ability_set')`, so we'll need to create a locale file to convert those keys to actual string values.

 Locale files need to live in the `locales` folder under your plugin folder.
 They need to be named `locale_<language code>.yml`.  'en' is the language code for English.

 Locale files use YAML format just like configuration files.
 Each plugin has its own top-level locale section.

-## Try It

-Create a file `local_en.yml` and place it in `aresmush/plugins/traits/locales`.
-Give it the following contents:
+For example:

     en:
-      traits:
-        traits_title: "Traits"
+      cortex:
+        attributes_title: "Attributes"
-        trait_set: "Trait set!"
+        ability_set: "Ability set!"

-This defines the two translations we need for our commands.